search icon

 Especially considering the fact that there is no difference in the way commercial and noncommercial registered agents provide their services to their clients, separating agents into these two distinctions feels unnecessary at best.

-The only other drawback that we’ve experienced with the Model Registered Agents Act is the fact that it only applies to ten states.
-If MoRAA was in effect in the majority of states, it would do a far better job of simplifying the role of the registered agent and our understanding of it.
-As it stands, ten states isn’t a very long list, especially considering that most of the states that follow the Act are small states without much business activity.
+The only other drawback to the Model Registered Agents Act is the fact that it only applies to twelve states and the District of Columbia.
+If MoRAA were in effect in the majority of states, it would do a far better job of simplifying the role of the registered agent and business professionals’ understanding of it.
+As it stands, this list of 12 states isn’t very long, especially given that many of the states that follow the Act are small and have little business activity.

-All of the ten states that follow the Model Registered Agents Act are among the 20 least-populated states, so it stands to reason that standardizing the role of the registered agent in states like Wyoming, North and South Dakota, etc., doesn’t help too much because those states don’t have many businesses operating in their jurisdiction to begin with.
+A good number of the states that follow the Model Registered Agents Act are among the 20 least-populated states, so it stands to reason that standardizing the role of the registered agent in states like Wyoming, North Dakota, and South Dakota doesn’t help too much because those states don’t have many businesses operating in their jurisdiction to begin with.

 A registered agent service is a company that specializes in being a registered agent for a wide variety of businesses across the country, bringing tons of expertise and a healthy dose of reliability to the role.
-In the context of the Model Registered Agents Act, one significant benefit of registered agent services is that if you use one, you won’t have to care about MoRAA, or even ever think about it.
+In the context of the Model Registered Agents Act, one significant benefit of registered agent services is that if a business owner uses one, they won’t have to worry about MoRAA, or even think about it.

-Most professional registered agent services operate on a national basis, meaning there’s no restrictions on which states you can operate your business in.
-Furthermore, you won’t need to concern yourself with details like states that use MoRAA vs. states that don’t, or commercial vs noncommercial registered agent designations.
+Most professional registered agent services operate on a national basis, meaning there are no restrictions on which states an entrepreneur can operate their business in.
+Furthermore, an entrepreneur wouldn’t need to concern themselves with details like which states use MoRAA vs. which don’t, or commercial vs. noncommercial registered agent designations.

 There are quite a few of these companies out there, and most of them make it quite easy to enlist their services.
 On the other hand, it can be a bit tricky to figure out what exactly sets these companies apart from each other, because they provide very similar services.
-If you want some help narrowing down your options in this regard, we suggest that you read through our complete guide to the best registered agent services .
+Entrepreneurs who want some help narrowing down their options may find the ZenBusiness guide to the best registered agent services a helpful resource.

-Plus, all of these services (and others) can form an LLC for you and act as the registered agent if you choose.
+Plus, all of these services (and others) can form an LLC for an entrepreneur and act as the registered agent if they choose.
 Check out ZenBusiness customer reviews for more info.

 Conclusion